exercism/python/concepts/function-arguments/about.md

 Since a tuple can be iterated, `args` can be passed to any other function which takes an iterable.
 Although `*args` is commonly juxtaposed with `**kwargs`, it doesn't have to be.

-Following is an example of an arbitrary amount of values being passed to a function:
+Following is an example of an arbitrary number of values being passed to a function:

 ```python